Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Stable homology

-\begin{proof} We translate the proof of \cite[Theorem 3.1]{FK2} to our setting.
-First, the resolution of Mumford's conjecture by Madsen-Weiss \cite{MW} implies that $H_k(\PMod_c(\Sigma_g), \mathbb{Q}) $ has finite dimension over $\mathbb{Q}$.
-Now, we apply the Lyndon-Hochschild-Serre spectral sequence method to the short exact sequence \eqref{eq:sesB}, which recall reads In other words, there is a spectral sequence approximating the homology of $\Bc_g$ whose second page is We now claim that $V$ acts trivially on $H_q(\PMod_c(\Sigma_g), \mathbb{Q})$ for all $q$.
-Accepting this claim for the moment, it follows that On the other hand, $V$ is rationally acyclic \cite{Brown2}, and hence the only non-trivial possibility for the right-hand side is $p=0$.
+We now claim that $V$ acts trivially on $H_q(\PMod_c(\Sigma_g), \Z)$ for all $q$.
+Accepting this claim for the moment, it follows that the only non-zero terms of the spectral sequence above for the rational homology are those with $p=0$, because $V$ is acyclic (see \cite{SW,Brown2}).
 In particular, the spectral sequence for the homology of $\Bc_g$ collapses at the second page, which implies that for all $q$, as desired.
 Thus it remains to show:

-{\bf{Claim.}} $V$ acts trivially on $H_q(\PMod_c(\Sigma_g), \mathbb{Q})$.
+{\bf{Claim.}} $V$ acts trivially on $H_q(\PMod_c(\Sigma_g), \Z)$.

-\begin{proof}[Proof of claim] Since $H_k(\PMod_c(\Sigma_g), \mathbb{Q}) $ has finite dimension over $\mathbb{Q}$, we get a finite-dimensional representation $V \to \GL(N, \mathbb{Q})$, for some $N$.
-Since $V$ is simple, it follows that this representation is either trivial or injective.
+\begin{proof}[Proof of claim] Since $H_k(\PMod_c(\Sigma_g), \Z) $ is a finitely generated abelian group, we get a finite-dimensional representation $V \to \GL(N, \mathbb Q)$.
+As $V$ is simple, it follows that this representation is either trivial or injective.
 On the other hand, every finitely-generated subgroup of $\GL(N, \mathbb{Q})$ is residually finite, while $V$ is not.
 In particular, the given representation is trivial. \end{proof} This finishes the proof of Theorem \ref{thm:homology}. \end{proof}